Skip to Content

 • Asbestos Trust: Yes

-From the 1920s to the 1970s, Johns-Manville continued to grow their asbestos product offerings.
-New asbestos products included materials like asbestos cement, brake linings, sheet packaging, adhesives, gaskets, corrugated paper and more.
-However, by the late 1920s, employees of the company began to develop asbestos-related diseases like mesothelioma.
+From the 1920s to the 1970s, Johns-Manville continued to grow its asbestos product offerings.
+New asbestos products included asbestos cement, brake linings, sheet packaging, adhesives, gaskets, corrugated paper and other materials.
+Because they were exposed to asbestos, employees at Johns-Manville began developing related diseases by the late 1920s.

-During World War I and World War II, the company thrived and continued to grow, as asbestos was heavily used in insulation for ships and aircraft.
+Yet, during World War I and World War II, the company thrived and continued to grow.
+Its asbestos products were heavily used in insulation for ships and aircraft.

-Although the dangers of asbestos were known and documented by at least the 1920s, it wasn’t until the 1960s that a bigger emphasis was placed on the harmful effects of asbestos exposure.
+The dangers of asbestos were known and documented by at least the 1920s.
+But it wasn’t until the 1960s that a bigger emphasis was placed on the harmful effects of asbestos exposure.
 At this time, the company’s growth and profits began to decline.
-Despite this, Johns-Manville continued to produce and manufacture raw asbestos and asbestos products for the next several decades.
+Despite this, Johns-Manville continued as an asbestos company until 1985.

 02. Asbestos Products